Cheap Bicycle Insurance

 That said, there have been calls in the past for bicycle insurance to become mandatory, not least because cyclists run the risk of being held personally liable for damage to cars or other property if they cause an accident through negligence or reckless cycling.

-Still, beyond the potential risk of a liability claim, one of the main reasons cyclists invest in a relatively cheap bicycle insurance policy is because it can help to protect them against the very real risk of bicycle theft.
+Still, beyond the potential risk of a cycling liability claim, one of the main reasons cyclists invest in a relatively cheap bicycle insurance policy is because it can help to protect them against the very real risk of bicycle theft.

 How can I find cheaper bicycle insurance?